 “Trust is a product of vulnerability that grows over time and requires work, attention, and full engagement.” - Brene Brown

-In part 2 of my blog series about defining your team, I revealed five main areas of focus to develop effective healthcare teams.
+In part 2 of my blog series about building effective teams, I revealed five main areas of focus to develop effective healthcare teams.
 The first of those was building trust.

 Developing trust on your team is not easy, but it can start with you!
 Below are a few behaviors to try:

 - Get to know those on your team - take time to ask them questions about themselves and to build rapport.

 - Be reliable - do what you say you are going to do.